-Remote Render Threshold The checkbox turns remote rendering on or off.
+- Remote Render Threshold The checkbox turns remote rendering on or off.
 The slider controls the threshold at which to use parallel rendering.
-Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client).

-- Disable Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
+Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client). - Client Outline Threshold Controls when to render a bounding box in lieu of a reduced geometry (or other representation) during interactive rendering.
+If the checkbox is on and the lower level geometry is above the given threshold, a bounding box is rendered in place of the actual geometry. - Suppress Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
 However, this mode has some additional computation and memory.
-Checking this box prevents ordered compositing from ever happening. - Subsample Rate The overhead of parallel rendering is proportional to the size of the images generated.
+Checking this box prevents ordered compositing from ever happening. - Interactive Subsample Rate The overhead of parallel rendering is proportional to the size of the images generated.
 Thus, you can speed up interactive rendering by specifying an image subsampling rate.
 When this box is checked, interactive renders will create smaller images, which are then magnified when displayed.
 This parameter is only used during interactive renders.
-A full resolution image is always used during a still render. - Squirt Compression Before images are shipped from server to client, they can be compressed using an algorithm called SQUIRT.
-The checkbox turns the SQUIRT compression on or off.
-To make the compression more effective, SQUIRT has the ability to reduce the color resolution of the image before compression.
-The slider determines the amount of color bits saved.
-The default, 19 bits, is barely noticeable on most displays.
-The slider only has an effect during interactive render.
+A full resolution image is always used during a still render. - Image Compression Before images are shipped from server to client, they can be compressed using one of two compression algorithms.
+Squirt or Zlib.
+To make the compression more effective, either algorithm can reduce the color resolution of the image before compression.
+The sliders determine the amount of color bits saved.
 Full color resolution is always used during a still render. - Still Subsample Rate Tiled displays are often used for multiple things.
 For example, the display may be used for small collaborations or during large presentations.
 In the large presentation, the audience is unlikely to be able to resolve all of the pixels in the display.
-If that is the case, this option allows you to subsample the still renders and save a significant amount of time. - Client Collect When in tiled display mode, the parallel rendering is sent to the tiled display, not the desktop.
-Thus, the client must render all of its data locally.
-This parameter sets a limit on the amount of data sent to the client.
-If the data is larger than the set threshold, the client will simply show a bounding box around the data. - Compositing Threshold The compositing threshold is the equivalent of the remote render threshold for tiled displays.
+If that is the case, this option allows you to subsample the still renders and save a significant amount of time.

+Compositing Threshold The compositing threshold is the equivalent of the remote render threshold for tiled displays.
 The trade offs for performing compositing are different.
 Tiled displays typically have a higher overhead for compositing due to their higher resolution displays and they have a lower overhead for geometry collection because it is usually done within a high speed network.
 Thus, it might make sense to set the compositing threshold higher than the remote render threshold.
 If the geometry size is under the compositing threshold, then the entire visible geometry will be broadcast to all rendering nodes and each will render directly to their tile.

-3.10.6 Parameters for Large Data
+3.10.5 Parameters for Large Data